-HT405 Business & Hospitality Law (E) (AI) 3 credits (fall) DA: L3 ICT
+HT405 Business & Hospitality Law (E) (AI)

 An exploration of the nature of personal and property liability issues that the professional hospitality manager may encounter within the industry.
 Historical and current cases will be explored requiring the student to perform case research and prepare case analyses.